jowo-io/next-auth-nostr-provider/README.md

     /**
      * @param {function} set
      *
-     * An async function that receives a k1 and data arguments.
+     * An async function that receives a k1 and a data argument.
-     * The k1 is a unique key that's used to store the data for later use.
+     * The k1 is a unique key that's used to store the
+     * data for later use.
      */
     async set({ k1, session }) {
       // save lnurl auth session data based on k1 id